Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 This approach allows the preliminary design to be defined in terms of size, layout, materials, and preliminary performance, weights, hydrostatics, stability, etc. on an hourly basis.
 During this development, changes can be freely made and the designer's time is simply paid for by the hour.
 Once the yacht has been well-defined and the likelihood of any change orders diminished, a packet of Estimating Plans can be prepared and circulated to a selection of builders in order to determine the cost of the vessel.

 Once the vessel's cost is known, the remaining design details, i.e. the Building Plans, can then be developed on a percentage basis.
-In other words, once the cost of the vessel has been determined, the Stage III commission can be based on a percentage of the known construction cost.

 Typical Cost: Taking this approach, the design commission percentage may be on the order of around 8% to 10% of the cost of the as-built yacht.
 This commission percentage will be added onto the overall build cost and paid to the designer prior to the start of construction.
 For second or third-world build venues, the percentage will of course be varied accordingly.
 In other words, these percentages assume the vessel will be built in the same location as the designer.

-The hybrid approach is relatively safe for the designer, as the likelihood of unforeseen changes being introduced late in the design development is minimal.
+The hybrid approach is relatively safe for the designer, as the likelihood of unforeseen changes being introduced late in the design development process is minimal.
 For larger yachts, this approach is extremely lucrative for the designer, though it does require a very secure, legally binding, explicitly worded design contract that is agreed to by all parties, plus a highly specific definition of what the deliverable documents and drawings will be.
-Change orders must then be negotiated if the owner or builder request any variations from the preliminary design.
+Change orders will then be negotiated if the owner or builder request any variations from the preliminary design.

 OUR PREFERRED APPROACH

-In my view, both a fixed commission and the hybrid approach seem inordinately complex, restrictive, and not especially advantageous to the client / owner.
+Both a fixed commission and the hybrid approach seem inordinately complex, restrictive, and not especially advantageous to the client / owner.
 We therefore prefer to work on an hourly basis throughout, which we find to be 100% fair to both client and designer, more flexible, less costly overall, and in the end much less hassle for everyone involved.
 By this method we are compensated for the hours expended to achieve the design, and we charge only for the hours actually spent in pursuit of that goal.

 An hourly based approach offers the client maximum flexibility with regard to the scope of the design work, and to accommodate any changes or other special requests they may wish to include as the design emerges.
 By this we mean that an hourly arrangement allows the client maximum freedom during the development of the design; compensates us most fairly for our time; avoids the expense of drawing up contracts and change orders; and ultimately reduces the overall cost of the design work to the client.